 The writing skills progression breaks down the objectives for writing into smaller specific achievable segments, enabling a clearer focus and ease to track skills progression.

-Our mathematics curriculum is taught through child-led real-life mastery experiences in EYFS and in KS1 we deliver the White Rose-linked Power Maths programme, alongside short ‘Mastering Number’ sessions from the NCETM.
+Our mathematics curriculum is taught through child-led real-life mastery experiences in EYFS and our 3 and 4 year-old nursery uses planning linked to the NumberBlocks programme.
+In Reception, we use the White Rose-linked Power Maths programme and 'Mastering Number' sessions from the NCETM.
+In KS1 this continues.
 New mathematical ideas are introduced with lots of hands-on STEM (Science, Technology, Engineering and Maths) at St Meriadoc which gives our children an opportunity to learn about design, construction, science and entrepreneurial factions by being real inventors, designers, investigators and problem solvers.

 Children are taught following the Concrete, Pictorial and Abstract teaching sequence, moving onto the next stage when secure and confident.
 We endeavour to enrich and broaden current understanding rather than extend.
 Two of our teachers have recently worked alongside the Maths Hub with Primary Maths Mastery specialists to conduct action research which has enabled us to constantly and consistently improve our maths provision across the school.
 Maths is a focal point in our school from our 2 year old nursery upwards, with Maths role play and the opportunity to develop maths mastery techniques such as variation from an early age.

 Power Maths offers children weekly problem solving investigations to develop their conceptual understanding enabling them to apply their skills to different problems.
 We practice mental arithmetic daily and explicitly teach strategies for calculation with a focus on pictorial representation initially, before moving on to mental methods, jottings and formal written methods.